developedbysibi/Dictionary-v1.0/README.md

+# Zero-dictionary-v1.0
-# crazy-dictionary-v1.0
+# Developed by ZeroCoder000

-This a crazy dictionary app
+This a Simple dictionary app

-Type in a word to search and it will return a funny meaning about that word!
+Type in a word to search and it will return meaning about that word!

 Run the 'dictionary.py' file.